Los Angeles

 • Period 1 – Driver is logged in but hasn’t accepted a ride yet:

-• Period 2 – Driver has accepted a ride and is en route to pick up a passenger:
+• Period 2 – Driver has accepted a ride and is on the way to pick up a passenger:

-• Period 3 – A passenger is in the car:
+• Period 3 – Passenger is in the car:

 How long do I have to file a rideshare accident claim in California?